Holistic Student Ministry Curriculum

 4 Weeks on Seeing Purpose Differently

-When we see dimly, we act immaturely.
-This series helps students see their gifts and talents through the filter of the New Covenant.
+This series helps students see their gifts and talents through the lens of the New Covenant.

 4 Weeks on Seeing Yourself Differently